 \subsubsection{\textsc{Clique}}

-Another approach is to include {\it all} possible edges that could participate in the cascade weighing them by the proxy of their likelihood.
-Then each cascade $C$ results in a weighted clique of size $|C|$.
+Another approach is to include {\it all} possible edges that could participate in the cascade, weighing them by the proxy of their likelihood.
+Then, each cascade $C$ results in a weighted clique of size $|C|$.
 The weights can be chosen, for example, as follows.
-For a cascade $C$ and two nodes $i,j$ let us consider the probability $P^C(i,j) = \P(\mbox{$j$ was infected from $i$} | C)$.
+For a cascade $C$ and two nodes $i,j$, let us consider the probability $P^C(i,j) = \P(\mbox{$j$ was infected from $i$} | C)$.
 If $t_i>t_j$, then, obviously, $P^C(i,j) = 0$.
 If $t_i<t_j$, then, as in \citep{gomez2010inferring}, we assume that $P^C(i,j)$ decreases exponentially with $\Delta_{i,j}$; namely, $P^C(i,j) = c_j \, e^{-a\Delta_{i,j}},$ where $c_j$ is a constant depending on $j$.
 Since $j$ was infected from exactly one previous node, we must have $\sum_{i: t_i<t_j}P^C(i,j)=1.$ Therefore,

-Parameter $a$ essentially balances between paths and cliques: if $a$ is large, then we mostly take into account subsequent nodes with small $\Delta_{i,j}$; for small $a$ all pairs of nodes participated in $C$ are important.
+Parameter $a$ essentially balances between paths and cliques: If $a$ is large, we mostly take into account subsequent nodes with small $\Delta_{i,j}$; for small $a$ all pairs of nodes participated in $C$ are important.

-\begin{remark} Note that we directly model $P^C(i,j)$ rather than making assumptions about the distribution of the infection times (the times it takes one node to infect another node).
-Although $P^C(i,j)$ in~\eqref{eq:clique_prob} is proportional to the exponential density function $ae^{-ax}$ for $x=\Delta_{i,j}$, recall that, if we assume that infection times are exponentially distributed, then a node is equally likely to get infected from any of the currently infected nodes due to the memory-less property.
-If exponential infection times are assumed, then~\eqref{eq:clique_prob} can be interpreted as a conditional probability that, given $\Delta_{1,j}, \Delta_{2,j},\ldots, \Delta_{j-1,j}$, the time that took node $j$ to get infected from some other node, was equal to $\Delta_{i,j}$: $P(\mbox{[infection time of $j$] $=\Delta_{i,j}$}|\mbox{[infection time of $j$] $\in \{\Delta_{1,j},\Delta_{2,j},\ldots,\Delta_{j-1,j}\}$})$.{
+\begin{remark} \emph{Note that we directly model $P^C(i,j)$ without making assumptions about the distribution of $\Delta_{i,j}'s$.
+Although $P^C(i,j)$ in Equation~\eqref{eq:clique_prob} is proportional to the exponential density function $ae^{-ax}$ for $x=\Delta_{i,j}$, recall that if we assume that infection times are exponentially distributed, then a node is equally likely to get infected from any of the currently infected nodes due to the memory-less property.
+Furthermore, similarly to \textsc{Path}, this algorithm cannot be formally justified as optimization under a particular generative model.
+Indeed, if we assume a latent graph structure, then the expressions for the a-posteriori probabilities, given $C$, that an edge exists, or that a node has been infected through this edge, are much more involved than the simple expression \eqref{eq:clique_prob}; see, e.g., the GraphOpt algorithm in \cite{prokhorenkova2019learning}.} \end{remark}